capmeth/acid/docsite/docs/docsite/styling.md

 So, to style the docsite header, you would add styles to a `.app-docsite.region-banner` selector.

-Note that not all components appear in every region, but any combination of component/region is generally valid (i.e., not going to wind up being a global style).
+Note that not all components appear in every region.

 ## The `style` option